Animal Man: Cry for Justice

 Buddy appears in the second half of writer James Robinson's miniseries event Justice League: Cry for Justice.
 While he and his family are entertaining Starfire and Donna Troy, Buddy is approached by Mikaal Tomas and Congorilla, who ask him for help in tracking down the supervillain Prometheus.
-He accompanies them to the JLA Watchtower to seek help from the Justice League, and is present when the Red Arrow is mauled by an unknown attacker.
-While searching for the Red Arrow's assailant, Buddy is assaulted and brutally injured by Freddy Freeman, who ultimately turns out to be Prometheus in disguise.
+He accompanies them to the JLA Watchtower to seek help from the Justice League, and is present when Red Arrow is mauled by an unknown attacker.
+While searching for the Red Arrow's assailant, Buddy is assaulted by Prometheus disguised as Freddy Freeman.

-During the finale, Buddy is seen helping Starfire and Firestorm rescue survivors after Star City is destroyed by Prometheus.
+During the finale, Buddy is seen helping Starfire and Firestorm rescue survivors after Prometheus destroys Star City.

 Blackest Night

-During the Blackest Night event, Nekron, the Lord of the Dead, reveals that all those who have returned from the dead, such as Buddy, were allowed to do so, to become his "inside agents".
+During the Blackest Night event, Nekron, the Lord of the Dead, reveals that all those who have returned from the dead, such as Buddy, were allowed to do so to become his "inside agents".
 A black power ring attaches itself to Buddy, canceling out his resurrection and transforming him into a Black Lantern.
 In the final battle, Animal Man is freed by the power of white light.